The last thing banks need when they pursue a digital transformation is a digital strategy.

 And this is also a critical moment for getting your own employees on board as customers.
 They need to be familiar with digital practices and technologies to support that transition.
 Find those hero stories where your frontline people are driving the change.
 Celebrate those moments and showcase your progress.

 Even as you inch forward, you remain on a treadmill, continuing to advance to a stronger performance that outpaces the competition – but no one ever crosses the finish line.

 As you develop your enterprise strategy, establish clear metrics up front so you can monitor your success and maturity.
 Examples include: better efficiency metrics, customers adopting digital behaviors, and escalation of the right transactions in your digital channel.

 Look at this in three dimensions: Are you getting more efficient as customers migrate to higher digital usage?
 Are you freeing up money to invest in other initiatives?
 And are you maintaining the customer experience that defines your bank?
 Because if you lose that in the long run, you’re going to lose your customers.

 Our team works on the front lines to help banks develop and implement digital solutions that both meet their customers where they are heading, and deliver on the organization’s overarching strategy.
-My latest white paper, “Disruptive Innovation and Digital Transformation: A Win-Win for Banks,” discusses how banks can no longer wait to pursue meaningful digital transformations because their customers are living now, more than ever, in the digital age.
+My latest playbook, "How to Successfully Reclaim and Navigate Digital Transformation," discusses how banks can no longer wait to pursue meaningful digital transformations because their customers are living now, more than ever, in the digital age.
 Download your copy now – and reach out to get your bank onboard for a successful digital transformation, which only starts when you scrap that stand-alone digital strategy.